brooksambrose/clique-percolation/README.md

 # Run a Big Job

-To run a clique percolation analysis on the entire 1900-1999 database, enter the following, entering the password at the prompt:
+To run a clique percolation analysis on the entire 1900-1999 database, enter the following:

 ```
 cd ~/